yashjhaveri05/OnlineEdSystem/README.md

 # A OnlineEdSystem Website

 > The website allows you register and create course related study material if you are logged in as a teacher or gives access to the courses if you are logged in as a student.

+> *Open to any recommendations to make this website better and more functional*

 ## Requirements
 ```